Baeldung Pro – CS – NPI EA (cat = Baeldung on Computer Science)

 \[P(a_t^{*}) = 1 - \epsilon+\epsilon/|\mathcal{A}(s)|\]

-It’s also worth noting that because the optimal action will be sampled more often than the others making on-policy algorithms will generally converge faster but they also have the risk of trapping the agent into a local optimum of the function.
+Here, it’s also worth noting that we sample the optimal actions more often than the others.
+Therefore, on-policy algorithms generally converge faster.
+However, they also have the risk of trapping the agent into a local optimum of the function.

 4.1.
 SARSA